-At December 31, 2019 and 2018, accounts receivable included \$120,097 and \$55,390, respectively, of grants receivable and \$24,877 and \$26,500, respectively, of conference and training fees, dues, and miscellaneous receivables.
+At December 31, 2020 and 2019, accounts receivable included \$116,937 and \$120,097, respectively, of grants receivable and \$149,459 and \$24,877, respectively, of conference and training fees, dues, and miscellaneous receivables.
 Management makes an assessment of the ultimate realization of these receivables on an annual basis and estimates an allowance for doubtful accounts, if necessary, based on the Association's historical evidence of collections.
-Management has reviewed the accounts receivable detail and does not feel an allowance was necessary at December 31, 2019 and 2018.
+Management has reviewed the accounts receivable detail and does not believe an allowance was necessary at December 31, 2020 and 2019.